The (Almost) Zero Waste Bathroom

 Makeup + Beauty Products

-Beauty products typically contain a lot of harmful materials.
+Beauty products typically contain harmful ingredients.
 Fortunately, there are plenty of consumers out there who want to both look their best and save the planet.
-That’s why you can find so many amazing DIY makeup recipes online that cater to the eco-friendly beauty enthusiast.
+That’s why you can find so many amazing DIY makeup options online that cater to the eco-friendly beauty enthusiast.

 Of course, you can always find green manufacturers that happily produce makeup that is plastic-free and contains no harmful ingredients.
-You can find anything from lip balms to foundations.
-In fact, by purchasing these products, you’ll be helping the ecological cause in another crucial way.
+By purchasing these products, you’ll be helping the ecological cause in another crucial way.
 Nearly all zero waste makeup products are made cruelty-free.
-Not a single one of them has been tested on animals.

 Shaving